ineedmypills/OBS-Python/README.md

-## Embedded Python 3.10.11 for OBS Studio
+## Embedded Python for OBS Studio

-This package provides an embeddable version of **Python 3.10.11**, specifically optimized for use with **OBS Studio**.
+This package provides an embeddable version of **Python**, specifically optimized for use with **OBS Studio**.
 It includes essential components for developing powerful scripts and plugins to extend OBS functionality.

 ### Package Contents

-* **Python 3.10.11**: A compact, embeddable version of the Python interpreter.
+* **Python**: A compact, embeddable version of the Python interpreter.
-* **PySide6**: A set of Python bindings for the **Qt6** library, enabling the creation of cross-platform graphical applications.
+* **PySide2**: A set of Python bindings for the **Qt5** library, enabling the creation of cross-platform graphical applications.
 * **OBS-Websocket**: A Python client library for the **OBS-Websocket** protocol, designed for remote control of OBS Studio.

 ---